shabarkin/pointer/README.md

 ### View status of the scan

-The Pointer retrieves information about the SQS Queue how many packages are in the queue and waiting for the scan and how many packages are processed at the current moment:
+The Pointer retrieves information about the SQS Queue, how many packages are in the queue and waiting to be scanned, and how many packages are being processed at the current moment:

 ```bash
 ./pointer scan -status